 Email Chris Packard

 Carrie Skarda is a psychologist in private practice in Salt Lake City, Utah.
 Carrie grew up in Michigan, went to Brigham Young University, served an LDS mission in Bulgaria, and obtained her doctorate from the School of Professional Psychology in California.
 She has worked as a psychologist and co-director for training at the Antioch facility of Kaiser Permanente HMO in California, then as a psychologist for LDS Family Services in Utah.
 In addition to providing individual therapy, Carrie has facilitated numerous therapy groups on such topics as depression, work stress, crisis management, forgiveness, and adult transitions.
 Her current professional interests include trauma recovery and the practice of mindfulness.
 Carrie is joyfully married, has two young children, is a committed runner, loves to travel, delights in extended family and friendships, and is invested in Primary, mindfulness, and house remodeling, not in that order.
-She has a young daughter and is also expecting, so her primary interests right now involve keeping her food down.
-When she succeeds, she is a popular speaker and trainer and an energetic facilitator.
+She is a popular speaker and trainer and an energetic facilitator.

 Email Carrie Skarda